ga-curriculum/intro-to-ai-agentic-workflows/building-ai-agents/README.md

 ## Learning Objectives
 By the end of this lesson, you will be able to:
-- Set up a LangChain environment to create AI agents.
+- Configure a LangChain environment for building AI agents.
 - Build and configure an AI agent to interact with external data sources.
-- Modify and extend an AI agent’s behavior using reasoning and action-based decision-making.
+- Extend AI agent’s behavior using reasoning and action-based decision-making.
-- Troubleshoot and refine an AI agent using feedback loops.
+- Troubleshoot and refine AI agent performance using feedback loops.

 ## Introduction

 LangChain is an open-source framework that enables AI agents to interact dynamically with data, APIs, and external tools.
-In this lesson, you’ll build an AI agent capable of retrieving and processing information, making decisions, and learning from interactions.
+This lesson will help you build an AI agent capable of retrieving and processing information, making decisions, and learning from interactions.

 ## Setup: Environment & Dependencies